 The trial was sponsored by the National Institute of Allergy and Infectious Diseases (NIAID).

 Dr. Shiva Gopal Vasishta is a neurologist in the Voorhees, NJ area.
-He graduated from Government Medical College Nagpur and performed his residency at Tufts Medical Center and Boston University Medical Center in Neurology department.

 Dr. Shiva Gopal Vasishta is certified in Neurology by the American Board of Psychiatry and Neurology and gained his NJ State Medical License in 2017.